oyve/Leapfrog/README.md

 - Example of F5 and F6 application-wide Keyboard events (refresh and set to focus to navigation bar)

 ## Todo
 This learning projects does not cover the use of *Domain Models* through *Services/Repository*.
-However, on a general principle, the *Presenter* should be the one who fetch data sources. *Domain Models*, or its data, are fed to the *ViewModel* by the *Presenter*, who sets the *DataContext* (read: the *ViewModel*) for the *View*.
+However, on a general principle, the *Presenter* should be the one who fetch data sources.
+Data, is fed to the *ViewModel* by the *Presenter*, who sets the *DataContext* (read: the *ViewModel*) for the *View*.
 This help reduce the *ViewModels* responsibility to only concern data/events, and not also dependencies and other logic.
 Note: The *View* should not have any knowledge about *Domain Models* to fully resepect the *MVP pattern* (unlike the original *MVC pattern*)

 ## Disclaimer